aws-samples/serverless-patterns/apigw-to-private-apig-cdk/README.md

 # Amazon Public (or private) API Gateway to Private API Gateway integration

-This pattern in CDK offers a example to generate an Amazon public API Gateway to Amazon Privare API Gateway integration.
+This pattern in CDK offers a example to generate a public Amazon API Gateway to Amazon Private API Gateway integration.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-to-private-apig-cdk